OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-25.md

 ## 1 Chronicles 25:25

-> the eighteenth to Hanani, his sons and his relatives, twelve;
+> the eighteenth to Hanani, along with his sons and relatives, twelve;

 ---

 ## 1 Chronicles 25:26

-> the nineteenth to Mallothi, his sons and his relatives, twelve;
+> the nineteenth to Mallothi, along with his sons and relatives, twelve;

 ---

 ## 1 Chronicles 25:27

-> the twentieth to Eliathah, his sons and his relatives, twelve;
+> the twentieth to Eliathah, along with his sons and relatives, twelve;

 ---

 ## 1 Chronicles 25:28

-> the twenty-first to Hothir, his sons and his relatives, twelve;
+> the twenty-first to Hothir, along with his sons and relatives, twelve;

 ---

 ## 1 Chronicles 25:29

-> the twenty-second to Giddalti, his sons and his relatives, twelve;
+> the twenty-second to Giddalti, along with his sons and relatives, twelve;

 ---

 ## 1 Chronicles 25:30

-> the twenty-third to Mahazioth, his sons and his relatives, twelve;
+> the twenty-third to Mahazioth, along with his sons and relatives, twelve;

 ---

 ## 1 Chronicles 25:31

-> the twenty-fourth to Romamti-ezer, his sons and his relatives, twelve.
+> the twenty-fourth to Romamti-ezer, along with his sons and relatives, twelve.